AnnaNamLab/VDJ-Seq-Processing/README.md

   --output /Users/saramoein/Documents/new_run_HL_May2025/HL1
 ```
 ### ▶️ Generating phylogenetic tree
-To generate the phylogenetic tree
+To generate the phylogenetic tree, use this line: